neyralab/client-gateway/README.md

 For now there is issue with using node environment (for files with size > 1mb): despite of the fact that we send all chunks, later we get only half of them (for preview/downloading);

 Accepts:
-1. file - current file that is supposed to be uploaded
+1. file - current file that is supposed to be uploaded; (if node environment and need to send stream - file object should have isStream: true, stream: () => 'ReadableStream with data' properties)
 2. oneTimeToken - token from /generate/token request
 3. endpoint - endpoint from /generate/token request
-7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+4. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
-8. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
+5. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
-9. needStream(node only) - flag to indicate that you need to upload stream instead of array buffer;
-10. stream(node only) - readable stream that are chunked and sent to server;

 ### Upload encrypted file
 ```javascript